cs-rrcc/plant-shop/README.md

 #### Allotted Story Points: 3

-As a logged-in horticulturist, I want to create a plant listing with information about the plant's name, color, variety, required climate, and price, so that I can publish a plant listing and sell it to customers.
+As a logged-in horticulturist, I want to create a plant listing with information about the plant's name, color, variety, quantity, required climate, and price, so that I can publish a plant listing and sell it to customers.
 Given that I have entered in the required plant information, when I hit the "List" button, then the plant is saved into the system and can be purchased by customers.

 ### User Story #4: View Plants for Sale